Code-Institute-Submissions/milestone-project-98/README.md

 2. Navigation links

-   - These enables users to access the different pages of the website so they can easily find the content they are looking for.
+    - These enable users to access the different pages of the website so they can easily find the content they are looking for.

 3. Hero image

     - This provides users with an idea of the atmosphere in the cafe and details of the current offer.

 4. Reasons to Eat With Us